John McCarthy explores the life of Arthur Ransome through the boats he once owned.

 Highlights and favourite moments from the week on BBC Radio Ulster and BBC Radio Foyle.

 Sitcom by Ian Kershaw, set around a Manchester taxi company

 Steve Carver lives the life of a seasonal apple picker on a farm in Herefordshire.

 Miles Warde presents an insight into the work of professional photographers.

 Adil Ray looks at life through the lens of contemporary photographers

 Poet Lemn Sissay explores the life of activist, musician and writer Gil Scott-Heron.

-John Pienaar with news and interviews from key political figures in Westminster.
+John Pienaar shares political observations, with news and interviews from Westminster

 The definitive pipe music programme, featuring news and recordings from the piping world